 The two bedroom flats are all dual aspect and the one bedroom flats are either dual aspect or west facing.
 As such, all of the flats will provide a good level of residential amenity in terms of outlook, privacy and natural light for future occupiers.
-A private communal amenity area has been provided to the north of
+A private communal amenity area has been provided to the north of the building with an area of approx. 136m2, which is significantly in excess of the minimum requirement set out in the Residential Design Guide.
+A semi-private area of approx. 75m2 is also provided on the frontage of the site.

 One factor that has the potential to have an adverse impact on the amenities of future occupiers is the presence of the Viking Fish and Chip Shop in the northern unit of the shopping parade, closest to the site, and its associated fume extraction flues.
 These are sited to the rear of the unit at the north-western corner of the building and discharge 1m above the eaves level.
-These flues are only 12m from the bedroom windows of the proposed third floor flat within the roofspace which is at the same level.
+These flues are only 12m from the nearest windows of the proposed third floor flat within the roofspace, which is at the same level.
 The national guidance from the Department of Environment, Food and Rural Affairs requires a minimum distance of 20m between commercial kitchen extracts and residential windows to avoid the possibility of nuisance being caused by smells and odours.
-As this distance cannot be achieved, the third floor bedroom window on the elevation facing the shopping parade will need to be sealed and non-opening and the room mechanically ventilated.
-Whilst this is not ideal, the flat's main habitable room window to the living/kitchen room faces west towards Tolpits Lane and is over 20m away from the flues, so that it can be opening in the normal way.
-Overall, as only one bedroom window in one flat is affected, it is considered that this is acceptable for this flat, subject to details of the mechanical ventilation being submitted for approval.
+As this distance cannot be achieved, the third floor windows on the elevation facing the shopping parade will need to be sealed and non-opening and the attendant rooms mechanically ventilated.
+In the original scheme, one of the bedrooms was located on the south side of the building and, consequently, the window to this bedroom was to be sealed and the room ventilated mechanically.
+The Committee expressed concern regarding this arrangement and it was for this reason that a decision on the application was deferred.